Hoenn/CurtainFire/README.md

 `*-` comment block end

-Comment block start and end must be on a seperate line from the code they are enclosing.
+Comment block start and end must be on a separate line from the code they are enclosing.